neurlang/goruut/doc/CONTRIBUTING.md

 The pull request must contain (for the specific language):
 - lexicon.tsv
 - LICENSE.md (or an equivalent licensing message in the main README.md)

+## How model/dataset can become the official for a specific language

+- win in blinded test contest based on 3 LLMs
+- only one submission (the final one) per dev cycle